 Lutheran Air

-Since 2004, the Lutheran Air flight program has been dedicated to providing air ambulance services focused on safety, quality, and speed for all critically ill or injured patients.
-We are committed to these objectives and our record proves it.
+Since 2004, the Lutheran Air flight program has been providing rapid transport and stabilizing treatment for critically ill or injured patients.

-Whether it is an accident scene or hospital transfer, Lutheran Air teams are ready to take the call.
-In addition to medical training, crew members are trained extensively in the flight environment and the implications of providing care during air medical transports and emergency procedures.
+Whether it is an accident scene or a hospital transfer, Lutheran Air teams are ready to take the call.
+In addition to their medical training, crew members are trained extensively in the flight environment and in delivering care specific to air medical transports.

 - The crew includes a pilot, nurse and paramedic.

-- Crew members are certified in advanced cardiac, trauma life support and neonatal resuscitation.
+- Crew members are certified in advanced cardiac, trauma life support and resuscitation.

 - Lutheran Air pilots have a minimum of 2,000 pilot hours.